 Sometimes companies don't share information about their company culture.
 So how do you get information about what the work environment is like?

 Your backup plan is to try and sound balanced and adaptable (or flexible).
-That means you aren't emphasizing something specific on your work environment preference.
-Instead, draw attention towards your flexibility concerning the work environment or culture.
+That means you aren't emphasizing something specific in your work environment preference.
+Instead, draw attention to your flexibility concerning the work environment or culture.

 It might not be as assuring as when you are prepared to answer against the company culture.
 But this is the best you can do in this situation.

 Here’s a recap to all things covered: